RetroPie/RetroPie-Docs/docs/Scraper.md

 RetroPie includes the following scrapers:

-* The built-in EmulationStation scraper, which pulls information from TheGamesDb.net.
+* The built-in EmulationStation scraper, which pulls information from TheGamesDb.net or ScreenScraper.fr.
 * Steven Selph's Scraper (`scraper`), which pulls information from TheGamesDB.net, ScreenScraper.fr, [OpenVGDB](https://github.com/OpenVGDB), ArcadeItalia.net.
 It can also use your local media for scraping, adding it to EmulationStation's gamelist.
 * Lars Muldjord's Skyscraper (`skyscraper`), which pulls information from TheGamesDB.net, ScreenScraper.fr, OpenRetro.org, MobyGames.com, IGDB.com and WorldOfSpectrum.org.
 It also has the ability to import your local media into the final gamelist.

 ## EmulationStation Built-In Scraper

-EmulationStation has a built in scraper that pulls from [thegamesdb](http://thegamesdb.net/).
+EmulationStation has a built in scraper that pulls from [TheGamesDB](http://thegamesdb.net/) or [ScreenScraper](https://screenscraper.fr).
 It can be accessed from the main menu in EmulationStation, opened by the `Start` button.

 ![scrapermenu](https://cloud.githubusercontent.com/assets/10035308/10713271/534a0560-7a73-11e5-8076-90131881c054.png)